scailfin/flowserv-core/docs/source/serial.rst

 The optional ``env`` and ``vars`` elements in the worker specification contain key-value pairs that define values for environment variables and template string variables, respectively.
 The values for these elements are passed to the constructor of the worker class implementation as dictionaries during instantiation.

 The ``volume`` elements specifies the identifier of the storage volume that the worker has access to.
 If the element is not present for a worker, by default the worker has access to the ``__default__`` storage volume.

+Note that the type of the worker determines the type of the expected storage volume that the worker uses.
+For both, container worker and code worker, the expected storage volume is a file system storage volume (``flowserv.volume.fs.FileSystemStorage``).

 Engine Configuration